secondsight/secondsight-hardware/README.md

 ## STL Files

 Each of these two files contains the complete visor.
-You only need to print one to get a useable aetherAR visor.
+You only need to print one to get a usable aetherAR visor.

 ### visor-A.stl